-Information on each Deputy Chief Executive Officer's contributions is given on pages 49-55 of the present document.
+Information on each Deputy Chief Executive Officer's contributions is given on pages 118-125.

 Sums payable upon leaving the Group

 The Chief Executive Officers are entitled to severance pay and a non-compete clause in respect of their positions(2).